 - 4. When using the test point on the cleaning cover note that the flue gas temperature reading will be higher than that measured in the flue thus resulting in an inaccurate efficiency reading.
-To obtain an accurate flue gas temperature and efficiency, the reading can only be measured outside through the low level flue terminal (or the test point on the conventional flue starter section when used). - For high level, vertical and horizontal flues using the 'Green' system, the reading may be taken from the flue test point provided on the flue system. - Set the %CO2, as indicated on the flue gas analyser, to the required value as given in Section 2.2 for the boiler concerned. - Adjust the burner air damper, using the hexagonal key supplied, to achieve the required %CO2.
-Refer to Figure A1-1 in Appendix A1 towards the back of this manual. - 8.
-To increase the %CO3: - Turn the screw anti-clockwise.
+To obtain an accurate flue gas temperature and efficiency, the reading can only be measured outside through the low level flue terminal (or the test point on the conventional flue starter section when used). - 5.
+For high level and vertical balanced flues, the reading may be taken from the flue test point provided on the flue system. - For conventional flues, a test point is provided in the conventional flue adaptor for flue draught and flue gas temperature measurement. - Set the %CO2, as indicated on the flue gas analyser, to the required value as given in Section 2.2 for the boiler concerned - Adjust the burner air damper, using the hexagonal key supplied, to achieve the required %CO2.
+Refer to Section 11.8. - 9.
+To increase the %CO2: - Turn the screw anti-clockwise.
 This will close down the burner air damper and decrease the combustion air entering the burner.

-To decrease the %CO:
+To decrease the %CO3: